Aims and Scope

 Please send an electronic copy to the editor in Microsoft Word format with all identifying information removed to facilitate blind review.
 Please provide a brief biography with credentials and professional contact information that will be included in the publication.

 Our house style is Chicago Manual of Style, 15th edition.
 Use footnotes rather than endnotes.

 On the first page, provide a descriptive title for the essay that would make sense to a lay audience, an abstract of 100-200 words and a list of at least five keywords that describe your essay, both for purposes of sending to reviewers and for searching.

 After considering the appropriateness (intellectual rigor, writing quality, and journal fit) for the journal, the editor will then send the essay out to two members of the editorial board.
 If the reviewers deem it acceptable for the journal, we will publish the essay.
-Because timeliness is of the essence for this journal, the reviewers will give little, if any feedback.
+Because timeliness is part of the mission of this journal, feedback for revisions will be limited.
 Decisions will generally fall into the categories of accept, conditionally accept, or reject, rather than the traditional revise and resubmit common in academic publishing.

 Please direct queries to the editor.
 Because this is an online publication, email contact is preferred.